 Retail sellers of homes in excellent condition, including brand-new houses, expect to earn top dollar for their “model home” condition residences.
 But in today’s market that has become difficult.
 To illustrate, look at all the upgrade sales incentives home builders are offering, which weren’t available just a few months ago.
 Also, many sellers of resale homes are reducing their asking prices.

-Due to higher mortgage interest rates in the mid-6 percent interest range today, many prospective buyers can’t afford to buy the larger homes they could afford 12 months ago when mortgages were in the mid-5 percent interest range.
+Due to higher mortgage interest rates in the mid-4% interest range today, many prospective buyers can’t afford to buy the larger homes they could afford 12 months ago when mortgages were in the low-4% and under interest range.

 But “fixers” can be the solution for home buyers willing to buy a less-than-perfect home.
 The key to success is to buy a home with profit potential.